6 Basic Supplements Everyone Needs

 Even those with oily skin can use oils as a skin moisturiser.
 Vegetable oils, particularly jojoba, nourish your skin without causing pimples, acne or blackheads, which are caused by a combination of factors.

 Jojoba oil is a liquid wax which was used to treat skin conditions like acne and eczema in folk medicine.
 It is said to be closer to human sebum than any other oil which makes it an ideal choice for skin care.
-Strange as it sounds to put oil on oily skin, it works because chemically oils break down oils.
+Strange as it sounds to put oil on oily skin, it works because chemically oils break down other oils.

 Gently massage a few drops of jojoba oil into your face.
 Place a warm washcloth over and allow it to cool before wiping off the oil.
 Rinse the cloth and apply a few more times until the oil is gone.